Cubes and Their Centers: Introduction and Statements of Results

 We use the convention that $0\not\in\N.$ Unless otherwise specificed, a cube will mean a cube with all sides parallel to the axes, that is, a set of the form $x+[a,b]^n$ for some $x\in\R^n$ and $a<b\in \R$.
 The $k$-skeleton of the cube $x=[a,b]^n$ is the set $x+\cup_{I\in\setc{n}{k}}\prod_{i=1}^{n} A_{i,I}$ where $A_{i,I}$ is $[a,b]$ if $i\in I$ and $\{a,b\}$ otherwise.
 A discrete cube is a set of the form $x+\di{0,r}^n$ for some $x\in \Z^n$ and $r\in\N$.
 The discrete $k$-skeleton of the discrete cube $x+\di{0,r}^n$ is then $x+\cup_{I\in\setc{n}{k}} \prod_{i=1}^n A_{i,I}$ where $A_{i,I}$ is $\di{0,r}$ if $i\in I$ and $\{0,r\}$ otherwise.

-The notions of dimensions we consider are the Hausdorff dimension, $\dim_H$, the upper and lower box counting dimension, $\overline{\dim}_B$ and $\underline{\dim}_B$ respectively, and the packing dimension $\dim_P$.
-When upper and lower box counting dimension agree for a set, we just write $\dim_B$.
-See \cite{Falconer} for definitions and details.
+The notions of dimensions we consider are the Hausdorff dimension, $\dim_H$, the upper and lower box-counting dimension, $\overline{\dim}_B$ and $\underline{\dim}_B$ respectively, and the packing dimension $\dim_P$.
+When upper and lower box-counting dimension agree for a set, we just write $\dim_B$.
+See \cite{packing} for definitions and details.